 3.55.
-Competent authorities, with responsibilities for building and construction safety, should establish requirements for radon protection in building codes and enforce these requirements.
-These requirements might be expressed in terms of a reference level, necessity of radon protection in new and existing buildings, conditions of radon measurements in new and existing buildings or others.
+Competent authorities, with responsibilities for building and construction safety, should establish requirements for radon in building codes and enforce these requirements.
+These requirements might be expressed in terms of reference level and necessity of radon protection in new and existing buildings, conditions of radon measurements in new and existing buildings or others.